n

 Validated (from production data)

-• ARPU: $9.19/mo from Stripe actuals across 264 active subscribers
+• ARPU: $9.19/mo from Stripe actuals across 228 active subscribers

-• Activation → Paid: 44–67% conversion (credit card required at trial)
+• Activation → Paid: 55% of active trial users convert to paid, average across January and February cohorts (credit card required at trial)

 • Referral rate: 45% of new subscribers arrive via professional/parent referrals at zero CAC